prantlf/bump-version-action/README.md

 Default: `'main master'`

 Branches which this action should run for, which are used to publishing releases.
 Use whitespace for separating the branch names.
 If you want to use multiple lines in YAML, introduce them with ">-".
 If you want to allow all branches, set the value to "*".

+### bump-files

+Type: `String`<br>

+Extra files in which to bump the version number, in addition to the package description file.

 ### enable